mac-comp240/activities_c_practice/README.md

 ### First Steps
 - Open `activity2.c` in your editor
-- Add your name in a comment at the top of the file.
+- Add your name(s) in a comment at the top of the file.
 You must put your name at the top of every code file you edit for assignments for this course (you will lose points on homework questions if you don't!)
+- Also, add your name(s) to this README document: Some of you have Github usernames that are very different from your actual names.
+This makes it easier to know quickly who is who!

 ### Task 1: A simple "sales tax" example